Skip to main content

 4

-The format determines how the cell is rendered, sorted, and filtered.
+The type determines how the cell is rendered and how the column sorts.

 Start with three or four important columns.
 Once they extract well, add more.
 It’s easier to debug a small Discovery than a sprawling one.